 If you have bold accents in your living room, let them shine year-round with coordinating holiday decor.
 The bright blue credenza serves as the perfect starting point for a fun and festive color scheme.
-Light blue, hot pink, lime green, and bright white ornaments are ideal accents throughout the room.
+Light blue, hot pink, lime green, and bright white ornaments are ideal accents throughout this cozy Christmas living room.

-Strong red plaids and natural greens combine with woodsy elements to create a cozy cabin look.
+Christmas living rooms don't need to be a total redesign.
+Strong red plaids and natural greens combine with existing woodsy elements to create a cozy cabin look.
 Faux fur blankets and a roaring fire make the room warm and inviting.

-Spread holiday cheer to more than just your main living room.
+Spread holiday cheer with Christmas home decor to more than just your main living room.
 Try dressing up a second living space or playroom.
 Let the kids add handmade ornaments to a tree that's the perfect height.
 Fun and easy crafts, like our cardboard Christmas trees, make the room playful and kid-friendly.

 Often the best place to start is the natural focal point of the living room.
 In this case, the fireplace acts as a natural foundation and is brought to the forefront thanks to festive greenery and a berry-accented garland across the mantel.
 A pitcher of greenery on one side is balanced by a miniature wreath on the other, and the whole vignette is completed by quaint painted letters that spell "Noel."
 With a solid focal point, all it takes to finish the room is a collection of lanterns and a bowl of ornaments on the coffee table.

-This year, spend time filling your living room with personal touches that transcend the trends.
+This year, spend time filling your Christmas house decorations with personal touches that transcend the trends.
 Fill mantel and tabletop spaces with your favorite scented candles, add looped greenery garlands to the fireplace, and string another along your gallery collection of family photographs.
 Finish with a collection of tiny tabletop Christmas trees.

 Although the classic red-and-green scheme has dominated holiday living rooms, this modern sitting room proves that your existing color palette can inspire the prettiest of holiday themes.
 Black, white, gold, and gray mix together in both ornamental and everyday vignettes for a look that feels transitional and on point.